abhishekmohank/Sentimentsift/README.md

  - Research by Liu (2012) provided a comprehensive overview of sentiment analysis techniques, including lexicon-based approaches, machine learning methods, and hybrid models, emphasizing their effectiveness in extracting sentiment from textual data.

- - Pang and Lee (2008) investigated the use of sentiment analysis in product reviews, demonstrating its utility in identifying positive and negative opinions to inform product development and marketing strategies.
+ - Pang and Lee (2008) investigated sentiment analysis in product reviews, demonstrating its utility in identifying positive and negative opinions to inform product development and marketing strategies.

 ## 🛠️ Methodlogy

 - 'Lexicon-Based Approaches'
 - 'Machine Learning Methods'
-- 'Emotionb Analysis'
+- 'Emotions Analysis'

 ## 🚦 Sentiments Detected
 1. Positive Sentiments